Areas of Responsibility

 Council notices are always posted on the notice board at the entrance to the Parish Hall, with many notices also being posted on the boards at the Guild Room and Swan Bottom.

-All planning decisions are the responsibility of Buckinghamshire Council , however the Parish Council will always comment on all applications.
+All planning decisions are the responsibility of Buckinghamshire Council , however the Parish Council will always review planning applications and where appropriate make comments.
 Further details can be found here.

-Cllr Colin Little is the lead councillor for planning issues not related to a current application, such as enforcement and the local plan.
+Cllr Colin Sully is the lead councillor for planning issues not related to a current application, such as enforcement and the local plan.

 Playground: Councillor Adam Bunce